pret/pokecrystal/INSTALL.md

 Then download [**rgbds**](https://github.com/rednex/rgbds/releases/): the latest **win64.zip** or **win32.zip** release.
 Extract it and put all the `exe` and `dll` files individually in **C:\cygwin64\usr\local\bin**.

-**Note: If you already have an older rgbds, you will need to update to 0.3.7 or newer.** Ignore this if you have never installed rgbds before.
+**Note: If you already have an older rgbds, you will need to update to 0.3.7.** Ignore this if you have never installed rgbds before.
+If a version newer than 0.3.7 does not work, try downloading 0.3.7.

 ### 2. Build pokecrystal